Computing Strong Game-Theoretic Strategies in Jotto: Computing best responses in Jotto

 \section{Computing best responses in Jotto}

 In order to apply smoothed fictitious play to Jotto, we must figure out how to compute a best response for each player.
-This turns out to be tricky for a few reasons.
+This is challenging for several reasons.
 First, the guesser's strategy space is so large that we cannot compute a full best response; we must settle for computing an approximate best response, which we call the guesser's \emph{greedy best response}.
 In addition, we represent the guesser's strategy in oracular form; so the hider can cannot operate on it explicitly, and can only query it at certain game states.
 It turns out that we can actually compute an exact best response for the hider despite this limitation.